Daniellv-git/student/navigation/about.md

 ## Culture, Family, and Fun

-Everything for me, as for many others, revolves around family and faith.
+Everything for me revolves around family sports and freinds

-- My mother told me that I was Danish, English, and Irish.
-Here is my researched
+- My Heritage is eorpopian my dad is from latvia in eastern eorope and my mom is also from easturn eorope but belerouse.
   **[family tree]({{site.baseurl}}/images/about/familytree.png)**.
-- My family is pretty big as I have been married twice.
-My first wife passed away.
-  We had 5 kids — 4 adopted by me, 1 biological — plus 3 grandkids.
-  My grandkids call me **Abuilito**.
-- The gallery shows some of my family, fun, culture, and faith memories.
+- My family consits of my mom dad and my brother
+Im also very lucky to have both my grandparents and grandmothers with me

 <comment>
 Gallery of Pics — scroll to the right for more.
 </comment>